 Employers must give employees a reasonable amount of time to consider an offer of early retirement.
 Given the impact of accepting such an offer, employers have to provide employees with the opportunity to weigh the benefits and come to a reasoned decision.
 If employers demand an immediate response or do not provide employees with a reasonable amount of time, this can be evidence of involuntary retirement.

 Employers also can require employees to waive certain rights under the ADEA as a condition of accepting an early retirement plan.
 This is an acceptable practice, so long as the waiver is voluntary and knowing and meets the requirements for a legal waiver under the ADEA.

-If your employer has offered you an early retirement incentive plan, you may want to have an attorney review it so that you understand what you are signing and any rights you may be waiting.
-For more information on voluntary and involuntary retirement, constructive discharge claims or other employment legal issues, contact an experienced employment law attorney today.
+If your employer has offered you an early retirement incentive plan, you may want to have an attorney review it so that you understand what you are signing and any rights you may be waiting for.
+For more information on voluntary and involuntary retirement, constructive discharge claims, or other employment legal issues, contact an experienced employment law attorney today.